Swapnil-ingle/Swapnil-ingle.github.io/solid.md

 1. Add ```else if (...)``` statement in the pay() method
 2. Add a new method ```payUsingCashOnDelivery(Request request) { ... }``` in Payment class.

 However, this violates the Open/Closed principle.
-It make look like the above classes are not dependent on each other, but adding method to one class will lead you to editing the method in other class and overtime this will make your code much more tangled.
+It may look like the above classes are not dependent on each other, but adding a method to one class will lead you to edit the method in other classes and overtime this will make your code much more tangled.

 Therefore, here we can use [factoryDesignPattern](https://www.tutorialspoint.com/design_pattern/factory_pattern.htm) to ensure the Open/Closed principle is not violated.